Chair: Professor David de Roure, Director, Oxford eResearch Centre

 - To agree and review priorities across infrastructure initiatives with ITC, taking into account the University’s Strategic Plan, its IT Strategic Plan and its Digital Strategy;

-- To provide oversight of the Infrastructure capital envelope and, where required, making decisions concerning funding and resource allocations;
+- To provide oversight of the Infrastructure capital envelope and, where required, to make decisions concerning funding and resource allocations;

 - To recommend and, where applicable, approve project initiation within a wider framework of agreed approval processes for capital spend and taking into account value for money;